 Aryz finished a stunning new mural last week at Meeting of Styles in Buenos Aires on the facade of a five storey building in San Telmo.
 At just 23, Aryz has already made his mark with his beautiful and giant murals with their soft colours and subtle tones establishing him as one of the world’s most exciting talents.
-In a revealing interview with Buenos Aires Street Art, Aryz told us about his latest artwork, his respect for graffiti, why he prefers not to show his face when he’s interviewed and how his murals when photographed often look totally different from the original artworks.
+In an exclusive interview with Buenos Aires Street Art, Aryz told us about his latest artwork, his respect for graffiti, why he prefers not to show his face when he’s interviewed and how his murals when photographed often look totally different from the original artworks.

 “It is a horse on a bicycle.
 The message isn’t something that I like very much.
 A message for me is something secondary.
 If I have to say something, it’s worth representing it and doing it big but sometimes my art is simply about the pleasure of painting and nothing more, or the simple fact of joining colours together.
 The shape is an excuse to put colours in one place or another.
 I don’t give much importance to the message.”

 “I looked at the shape of the wall.
 At first I had another idea but I changed it a bit and decided to put a bicycle in the composition.
 I wanted to create a triangle with the bicycle wheels and a character.
 At festivals like Meeting of Styles, most of the time I get there and I’m assigned a wall and I start painting the next day and when it’s finished I go to the airport.
 Unfortunately I don’t have the time to see how it is perceived and interact too much with the people who live there.
-They (the organisers of MOS) sent me a photo of the wall a few days before so I could plan it a little and work out an idea what I was going to paint but when I found out it was a school for people with special needs I didn’t want to paint or monster or something of that style so it’s a horse with a bicycle.
+They (the organisers of MOS) sent me a photo of the wall a few days before so I could plan it a little and work out an idea what I was going to paint but when I found out it was a school for people with special needs I didn’t want to paint a monster or something of that style so it’s a horse with a bicycle.
 I like the shape of the bicycle and the empty spaces that it generates, and basically it’s that.”

 “Sometimes I accompany them (monsters) with skeletons or certain themes but it wasn’t right to do it near a children’s playground.
 I don’t smoke.
 Often I paint them (cigarettes) for the composition to align certain elements.
 Other times it is for the meaning.
 The cigarette before could be a symbol of the upper class that was privileged to smoke, now it has changed over the years but neither do I like to spend time thinking about concepts.
 I prefer to give importance to the colours and the form on top of the concept.
 I prefer to give importance to the treatment of the colours in the time that I have available to paint and I think that I prefer doing this than give any political message.”